sailpoint-oss/colab-sailpoint-configuration-manager/README.md

 ### Download
 Follow these steps to manually install the PowerShell module:

-* Download the source code zip from the most recent release on [GitHub](https://github.com/sailpoint-oss/colab-sailpoint-configuration-manager/blob/develop/assets/release/InowConfiguration-V1.0.0.zip).
+* Download the source code zip from the most recent release on [GitHub](https://github.com/sailpoint-oss/colab-sailpoint-configuration-manager/blob/develop/assets/release/SailpointConfiguration-V1.0.0.zip).
-* Open the ZIP file, then open then folder labeled InowConfiguration-Vx.x.x, with the x.x.x representing the version you downloaded.
+* Open the ZIP file, then open then folder labeled SailpointConfiguration-Vx.x.x, with the x.x.x representing the version you downloaded.
-* Extract the InowConfiguration module folder inside to one of the following locations:
+* Extract the SailpointConfiguration module folder inside to one of the following locations:
-    * To install for the Current user: C:\Users\<username>\Documents\WindowsPowerShell\Modules\InowConfiguration
+    * To install for the Current user: C:\Users\<username>\Documents\WindowsPowerShell\Modules\SailpointConfiguration
-    * To install for All users (requires Administrator privileges): C:\Program Files\WindowsPowerShell\Modules\InowConfiguration
+    * To install for All users (requires Administrator privileges): C:\Program Files\WindowsPowerShell\Modules\SailpointConfiguration

-*   Run Import-Module InowConfiguration to import the module into the current session.
+*   Run Import-Module SailpointConfiguration to import the module into the current session.
-*   To validate that the module is installed, run Get-Module -ListAvailable InowConfiguration and verify that the module is listed.
-Additionally, you can run Get-Command -Module InowConfiguration to see the module's available commands.
+*   To validate that the module is installed, run Get-Module -ListAvailable SailpointConfiguration and verify that the module is listed.
+Additionally, you can run Get-Command -Module SailpointConfiguration to see the module's available commands.

 The SDK is now installed.
 To learn how to configure the SDK, refer to the Configure section.

 ### Import Module
 ```
-  Import-Module InowConfigManager
+  Import-Module SailpointConfigManager
 ```

 ### Environment configuration